the-great-abby/ai-ide-api/INTEGRATING_AI_IDE.md

 **Troubleshooting:**
 - If you see enum or duplicate key errors on restore, ensure your schema matches the backup and use data-only restore if needed.
-- Always use internal Docker service names and ports (e.g., `db-test:5432`).
+- Always use internal Docker service names and ports (e.g., `test-db:5432` for test, `db:5432` for dev).

 ---